-INTERNATIONAL LEGAL AID GROUP CONFERENCE: 8 TO 10 JUNE 2005 - KILLARNEY, IRELAND NATIONAL REPORT - IRELAND 1.
-Civil Legal Aid and the establishment of the Legal Aid Board The Scheme of Civil Legal Aid and Advice was introduced in 1979 following the decision at the European Court in the case of Airey - v - Ireland E.C.H.R.
-9/10/1979, 6/2/1 981 (1979) 305 ECHR and the recommendations made by the Pringle Committee which had been set up by the Minister for Justice to advise him on the introduction of such a scheme.
+National Report - Ireland ILAG Conference Civil Legal Aid and the establishment of the Legal Aid Board The Scheme of Civil Legal Aid and Advice was introduced in 1979 following the decision at the European Court in the case of Airey - v - Ireland E.C.H.R.
+9/10/1979, 6/2/1 981 (1979) ECHR 305 and the recommendations made by the Pringle Committee which had been set up by the Minister for Justice to advise him on the introduction of such a scheme.
 An independent body, the Legal Aid Board, was established to administer the scheme the purpose of which is to make the services of solicitors and, where necessary barristers available to persons of modest means.
-The service continued on administrative basis until 11 October, 1996 when the Civil Legal Aid Act, 1995 was brought into effect.
-2. Provision of Legal Services by the Board Legal services are mainly provided by solicitors in the full-time employment of the Board, working in Law Centres established by the Board.
-In addition to the network of 30 full time Law Centres, legal services are also provided through 12 part-time law centres.
+The service continued on an administrative basis until 11 October, 1996 when the Civil Legal Aid Act, 1995 was brought into effect.
+Provision of Legal Services by the Legal Aid Board Legal services are mainly provided by solicitors in the full-time employment of the Board, working in Law Centres established by the Board.
+In addition to the network of 33 full time Law Centres, legal services are also provided through 12 part-time law centres and a varying number of information clinics.
+Three of the full time clinics and most of the information clinics are dedicated to asylum cases.
+Legal services are also provided through private solicitors on panels.
+There are three panels at the moment.
+The first is a panel for divorce and separation cases.
+This panel was introduced on a permanent basis on the $1^{\rm st}$ October 2006.
+All solicitors who applied for this panel were interviewed by the Board in order to ensure their suitability.
+The second panel relates to family law matters at District (local) Court level.
+It is the board's intention to move to a situation where admission to this panel is by interview.
+The third panel provides for representation by private solicitors in cases before the Refugee Appeals Tribunal.
 The use of private practitioners is designed to improve access to legal aid services in situations where a law centre is not in a position to provide a timely service.
-The private practitioner scheme in the District Court assists the Board in its efforts to provide a service to all applicants in certain District Court matters - domestic violence, custody, access and maintenance cases - within a reasonable period of time.
-Earlier this year, the Board prepared a report on the effectiveness of the pilot project for the use of private practitioners in the Circuit Court, which operated in 2001/2002.
-The Board has recently reintroduced the Circuit Court private practitioner scheme and is initially focussing on law centres with greatest waiting times for an appointment with a solicitor.
-The Circuit Court Private Practitioner Scheme will be established on a formal and permanent basis later this year.
-The services of barristers are provided in accordance with the terms of an agreement between the General Council of the Bar of Ireland and the Board.
-3. Scope of legal aid services The Act makes provision for the "grant by the State of legal aid and advice to persons of insufficient means in civil cases".
+The services of barristers are provided in accordance with the terms of an agreement between the General Council of the Bar of Ireland and the Board, however the scheme that involves private solicitors for divorce and separation cases provides for one fee only.
+It is a matter for the solicitor whether they wish to retain a barrister and pay the barrister from the single fee.
+Scope of legal aid services The Act makes provision for the "grant by the State of legal aid and advice to persons of insufficient means in civil cases".
 The Act allows for the provision of legal advice and legal aid to persons who satisfy the financial eligibility and merits test laid down in the Act and Regulations.
 Legal Advice: